 Just to name a few!
 This will be putting more load through your bones than they are used to.
 If they then aren’t given time to adapt to this and get stronger – they will actually suffer repeated micro trauma and will fracture

-So what can you do to help it heal strong and fast and get back to running ASAP?
+How to heal strong and fast and get back to running ASAP.

 Firstly, get it diagnosed by a professional.
 The vast majority of stress fractures heal within 8 weeks, but it is important to have it diagnosed as soon as possible so that yo know for sure what it is.